WHEN PETS STOP EATING: MANAGEMENT OF ANOREXIA

 First offer canned food.

 If you think your pet’s appetite is poor but are offering only kibbled food, your first step is to get some canned food and offer that.
 Most animals find canned diets far more palatable than dry foods and you may find that this step alone fully alleviates the problem.
 There is a misconception that canned food is somehow of poor nutritional quality.
 In fact, canned food and dry food differ primarily in their water content and thus in texture.
-If one considers the food without water, the raw diet is basically a powder or flour.
+If one considers the food without water, the unprepared diet is basically a powdered meat mix similar to a flour.
 It can be baked into a kibble or steamed into a canned food.
 Canned foods differ in quality just as dry foods do.
 See if the pet will eat a canned food or mixture of dry and canned food.
 Adding a flavored broth or cooked egg is also helpful in enticing the pet to eat a kibbled diet.

 Foods that are generally regarded as delicacies among pets include: